morganstanley/testplan/doc/en/multitest.rst

 ``'Add List 0'`` and ``'Add List 1'``, that is, integer suffixes appended to the original testcase names, without any argument showed.

+A generated name longer than 255 characters cannot be used, so Testplan warns and falls back to the integer-suffixed names described above.
+Set the ``TESTPLAN_STRICT_PARAM_NAMES=1`` environment variable to instead raise ``ParametrizationNameError`` at import time, failing fast rather than degrading to index-suffixed names.

 .. _parametrization_docstring_func:

 Testcase docstring generation